jfmaas/HOS-TYPO3-discovery/README.md

 ```

 ### Installing of apache2, mySQL, Hypertext Preprocessor

 Depending on linux distribution (ubuntu/centos) we use different package
-manager.
+managers.
 The [current version](http://de2.php.net/downloads.php) (2018-06-12) is 7.2.6.
 For our project use PHP7.1

 **UBUNTU**

-It is easy done:
+It is easily done:

 ```
 sudo apt-get update
 sudo apt-get install apache2 libapache2-mod-php7.1 php7.1 php7.1-mysql mysql-server php-gd php-json php-imagick php-mbstring php-curl php-apcu php-soap php-xml php-zip composer
 ```
-With this command above apache, mysql and pho is installed.
-After this we
-have to configure mysql by creating users:
+With this command above apache, mysql and php will installed.
+After this we have to configure mysql by creating users:

 ```
 mysql -u root -p
 ```
-During this step you have to create an user.
+During this step you have to create a user.

 Next: